-"The people I met through Hizmet were really hard-working, virtuous people who were practising their religion, but at the same time had important jobs.
-I realised that it's possible to be religious and to have a career."
+"The people I met through Hizmet were really hard-working, virtuous people who were practising their religion, but at the same time had important jobs," she told BBC News.

-The combination of philanthropy and business has been powerful, he says, with Gulen-inspired schools supporting and smoothing the way for Turkish businessmen in emerging markets like Africa and Central Asia.
+The mix of philanthropy and business appears to have been powerful, with Gulen-inspired schools supporting and smoothing the way for Turkish businessmen in emerging markets like Africa and Central Asia.

 However, critics believe the movement's aim is to gain power, to spread socially conservative Islamic attitudes on issues like marriage and alcohol around the globe, and to suppress any opposition.

 Opponents of the movement point to a video which surfaced in 1999, in which Mr Gulen seemed to tell his followers that they should deliberately attempt to infiltrate mainstream structures:

 "You must move within the arteries of the system, without anyone noticing your existence, until you reach all the power centres.

 "You must wait until such time as you have got all the state power, until you have brought to your side all the power of the constitutional institution in Turkey."

 The following year, Mr Gulen faced charges of trying to undermine Turkey's secular state.